Firestark/project/README.md

 #### Status matchers

 A status matcher matches a particular status returned by the business logic.
 In this status matcher we can do some final calculations before sending back a response to the client.

+## Contributions

+Contributions and feedback are very appreciated, feel free to [place an issue](https://github.com/firestark/project/issues).